1. Introduction. Course description. Historical background on surgical navigation. History of navigation and image guided surgery.

 Technical bases of augmented reality and virtual systems.
 Required hardware.
 Application development tools.

+7. Laparoscopy and robotics in surgery.
 Device requirements in endoscopy.
 Surgical microscope.
 Use of infrared image in surgery.

 8. 3D printing in the clinical setting.